ccmbioinfo/preterm_neonates_prediction/multitask/readme.md

-# Pre-term Neonates - using T1 (and T2s) to predict adverse outcomes
+## Pre-term Neonates - using T1 (and T2s) to predict adverse outcomes
  Delvin So

 ### Set-up
 1. Git clone this environment, preferably somewhere like your `home` directory on the hpf
-2. Install conda environment using `conda install --yes --file requirements.txt`
+2. Install conda environment using `conda env create -f environment.yml`
 3. Preprocess images using `prep_v0*_stretch.sh`
     * the input files can be found in `./data/ubc_misc/ubc_masks_v0*, ./data/ubc_misc/ubc_ss_v0*, and ./data/ubc_misc/Prem-UBC_WMI`
     * output will be dumped into `./output/`